ikvk/imap_tools/README.rst

 imap_tools
 ==========

-Effective working with email using IMAP protocol.
+Working with email and mailbox using IMAP protocol.

 ===================  ====================================================
 Python version       3.3+